 Dogs do not innately understand what kisses mean.
-However, just like we learn what their different behaviours mean, dogs are also very good at learning how to interpret our behaviour.
+However, just like we learn what their different behaviors mean, dogs are also very good at learning how to interpret our behavior.

 Dogs rarely approach each other straight on.
 Instead, two dogs greeting each other will approach from the side.
 Putting your face close to a dog is a very assertive behavior in dog language.
 If he hasn’t learnt what this is all about he might feel very threatened.

 Aggressive dogs may loom over more submissive dogs, trying to make themselves appear larger.
 In this context, it is easy to see how a dog could confuse a child leaning in for a kiss with a threat.
 Because dogs learn what our behaviors mean, the good news is that most dogs can learn to associate our kisses with affection.
 Even enjoy them reciprocate in their own way.

 But Watch Their Reactions

 Some dogs, however, only tolerate kisses because we’ve trained them to accept this behavior as normal.
 Others always find human kisses uncomfortable.
 Some find kisses downright threatening.
 You can usually determine whether a dog likes kisses or not by watching their reactions.
 Use the following signs to see if your dog likes it when you kiss them.

 Dog-talk signs that a pup finds kisses stressful include turning their head away, stiffening their body, licking their lips, or yawning – and even licking your face forcefully to try and make you retreat.
 So do dogs like kisses?
 They will show you!